Apple steps up its effort to emphasize its economic impact | New Country 923

 APPLE IN THE STATES

-Since 2014, Apple has issued a series of glitzy reports intended to underscore its contributions to U.S. jobs and economic growth.
-Its first report followed years of complaints about labor practices and suicides at Foxconn, one of the company’s major contractors in China.
+Since 2014, Apple has issued a series of reports intended to underscore its contributions to U.S. jobs and economic growth.
+Its first report came after years of complaints about labor practices and suicides at Foxconn, one of the company’s major contractors in China, drew more attention to Apple’s reliance on overseas factories.
+Apple to also issues a separate “supplier responsibility” report reviewing the labor conditions in those facilities.

-The Wednesday report is its fourth update, but the first to include a state-by-state breakdown of Apple employees.
+The Wednesday report on U.S jobs is its fourth update, but the first to include a state-by-state breakdown of Apple employees.

 Unsurprisingly, the numbers show its highest concentration of workers (36,786) is located in California, home to the company’s Silicon Valley headquarters and 53 stores.
 Apple’s second biggest employment center is in Texas (8,407 jobs), where it has a corporate campus and 18 stores.
 Its smallest pockets of employment are in North Dakota (four jobs), Vermont (six) and Wyoming (seven).